 After your interview, the recruiter will evolve from an evaluating role to an advisory role.
 So treat the recruiter as an ally, not as an examiner.
 Make proper agreements and ensure accurate communication.
 Help the recruiter, so he or she can help you!

 A recruiter will hardly ever be the only decision-maker in an application process; this is usually done in consultation.
 It will be the responsibility of the recruiter to provide feedback to you and the company and to follow up on your application.
 And you are the one who can help with that!

 For example, when a recruiter is asking for additional information, such as a copy of your diplomas, an additional reference or an extra motivation, this will likely be to support your application and not because the recruiter is having doubts about your knowledge or skills.

 Clear communication will make a good impression

 Make sure you always communicate in a fast and accurate manner and inform the recruiter when you are no longer available.
 Honest and accurate communication is professional and … you never know if you will ever need this recruiter again.

-To avoid nail biting and sleepless nights it will be useful to make clear agreements at the end of the job interview about the time period in which you can expect feedback.
-Agree a specific time or at least a fixed time period.
-This way you will not need to harass the recruiter on a daily basis with your calls and e-mails.
+To avoid nail-biting and sleepless nights, it will be useful to make clear agreements at the end of the job interview about the time period in which you can expect feedback.
+Agree on a specific time or at least a fixed time period.
+This way, you will not need to harass the recruiter on a daily basis with your calls and e-mails.
 Less is more!